DoWiD-wsn/RPi_cluster_head/source/setup.md

 However, if you use the Xbee for the first time and want to configure fresh modules, it is advisable to use Digi's [XCTU](https://www.digi.com/products/embedded-systems/digi-xbee/digi-xbee-tools/xctu) tool (available for Windows, Linux, Mac).

 ## Program Execution

 The cluster head software (i.e., Python script) is divided in four stages with different main objectives, each.
 The general flow of program execution is as follows:
 ![Main Schematic (/media/flowchart/cluster_head.svg)](../media/flowchart/cluster_head.svg)

+## Remote Access ##

+In our case, the cluster head software is running on a Raspberry Pi that is accessed remotely, that is, via SSH.
+To have the Python script continue to run after ending the SSH session, we use the terminal multiplexer program [`tmux`](https://github.com/tmux/tmux/wiki).
+It can be easily installed with:
+    `sudo apt install tmux`

+To initially start the cluster head script, log into the RPi via SSH and start the terminal multiplexer with:
+    `tmux`
+Then navigate to the directory where the script is located and start it in the usual manner, e.g., with:
+    `./rpi_cluster_head.py`
+You can safely close the SSH session now.

+Whenever you want to return to the session, just log into the RPi again via SSH and attach to the previous `tmux` session with:
+    `tmux attach`
+That's it ;)

 ## Xbee3 Zigbee ##